U.S. Economic Outlook 2017: Trigger Event Could Rock U.S. Economy

 As such, there’s no guarantee that Trump will be able to strong-arm his agenda through both chambers, even with Republicans having majorities in both chambers.
 A deadlocked Congress could send small business and consumer confidence crashing, deeply affecting consumer purchasing and business capital expenditure (CapEx) spending.

-However, the risks of legislative malfeasance to the economy is dwarfed by the risks posed by protectionist attitudes espoused by the President-elect.
+However, the risks of legislative malfeasance to the economy is dwarfed by the risks posed by protectionist attitudes espoused by the President.

 According to World Bank data, the sum of exports and imports of goods and services measured as a share of GDP in the United States was just over 28% in 2015.
-Without this, total U.S. economic output would drop to $12.6 trillion from $16.7 trillion, where it currently stands.
+Without this, total U.S. economic output would drop to $12.98 trillion from $18.03 trillion, where it stood in 2015.
 The unencumbered flow of goods between nations is a huge deal and, is in fact, a major driver of domestic economic activity.

 And this is where things get dicey.